Home » Snacks » Korean Corn Dog

 • Create two separate plates – one with flour and the other with panko breadcrumbs.
 Then line up your work station in this order: flour plate, corn dog batter (that you should have prepared beforehand), french fries or dry ramen noodles (optional), and finally panko breadcrumbs.

 • Skewer the hot dog sausages and cheese block (optional) onto wooden chopsticks.
 If using other skewers, ensure they can hold the weight of the sausages and cheese.
+(Tips: If you are making a cheese corn dog and using a hard cheese block, create a hole in the center with something sharp and pointed, such as a metal skewer.
+This will make it much easier to insert wooden chopstick skewers without risking breakage from pushing too hard on the sides of the block.)

 • Cover the hot dog skewers with flour (from step 2) so that the batter will stick easily.